ploink/psumon/README.md

 Note that the included parts.txt and also the gerber files may not be up to date!

-The design includes two optionions for a <a href="https://raw.githubusercontent.com/ploink/psumon/master/doc/sata.jpg">SATA power connector</a>.
+The design includes two option for a <a href="https://raw.githubusercontent.com/ploink/psumon/master/doc/sata.jpg">SATA power connector</a>.
 A suitable connector with only power and no data connection is hard to find.
 I got mine from seller <a href="http://www.aliexpress.com/item/Free-shipping-15P-double-sata-cable-connector/1547771318.html">CASIBAO LED LIGHT on Aliexpress</a>.
 You can also get <a href="http://www.ebay.com/itm/10-Pcs-7-15-Pin-Right-Angle-SMT-Male-Sata-Connector-For-2-5-Hard-Drive-HDD-/171720426198">this 7+15pin connector</a> from seller newdeparture2010 on Ebay and simply <a href="https://raw.githubusercontent.com/ploink/psumon/master/doc/psumon2.jpg"> cut the data connector off</a>.

 To measure the voltages, the DC levels are divided down using a resistive divider to get them within range of the 1.1V reference from the ATtiny24A MCU.
 Using a capacitor, the AC ripple voltages are coupled directly to the same MCU pins to get a better sensitivity.
 This means the firmware needs to average to get the DC level and determine min/max values to get the ripple.

+Do NOT replace the three tantalum capacitors with ceramics.
+The ESR is important for suppressing high frequency resonance in the power cable, but you may want to add a 100nF ceramic in parallel as is required in the <a href="http://www.formfactors.org/developer/specs/atx12v%20psdg2.01.pdf">ATX PSU design guide (pdf)</a> section 3.2.6.

 ## Calibration
 The firmware has a provision for calibration.
 All you need to do after programming is to connect it to a reference supply for the first time and it wil measure and store the reference values.
 The PSU in one of my computers is accurate to about 1.5% so I just used that, but if you plan to sell this product, you should really make a good calibration setup.